kanhua/pypvcell/docs/index.rst

-Pypvcell: An extensible programming framework for modeling solar cell
+Pypvcell: A tool box for modeling solar cells
 ========================================================================

 Pypvcell is collection of python functions for simulating the I-V characteristics of solar cell.